Creating art and community

 - For overnight stays, a reasonably nice hotel room (similar to La Quinta or Hampton Inn) for duration of my stay.

-- Meals for duration of my stay.
+- For overnight stays, meals for duration of my stay.

 Once you decide on a workshop, you may want to discuss whether it makes sense for Suzann to provide some or all of the supplies for the class.
 Together, you and Suzann will determine the contents and price of a supplies kit.